Weighing up dental implant pros and cons can be a complicated business!

 for an implant to fail, and have to be removed.
 This is rare, but it

 Most will be shorter ones, to check how the dental implant healing is coming along, taking moulds, checking your bite, and finally fitting the new teeth.
+But there's no getting away from the fact - dental implants are NOT a quick fix solution!
+You MUST be prepared for things to take longer than you might want.

 Modern dental implants can be a fantastic solution in many cases.
 But they do have some drawbacks of their own, especially cost, complexity, length of time needed, and possible complications and failure.